CREW ASSISTANCE PROGRAM

 Craneridge Association – Invasive Species Survey and Mapping, Followed by Removal

-The Craneridge Homeowners Association, located in Southern Erie County, is a community that is working to remove invasive species and plant native species to support a healthy community-wide ecosystem.
-As part of this effort, in 2021 the Crew conducted an invasive species inventory survey of the neighborhood to identify and map invasive species present on site.
+The Craneridge Homeowners Association, a community of 165 homes located in Southern Erie County, is working diligently to remove invasive species and plant native species to support a healthy community-wide ecosystem.
+As part of this effort, the Crew conducted an invasive species inventory survey of the neighborhood to identify and map invasive species present on site in 2021.
 During the survey, the Crew was able to work alongside the Craneridge community members to share knowledge of invasive species and learn more about the project site and why community members are interested in improving the habitat.
 The information from the survey was uploaded to iMapInvasives, so the Craneridge residents can access the data, and survey maps were provided.

-In 2022 and 2023, the Craneridge Homeowners Association used the information from the inventory survey to submit proposals focused on invasive species removal.
-In 2022, the Crew removed invasive shrubs alongside a few volunteers from the Craneridge community who were interested in learning more about Best Management Practices.
+In 2022 and 2023, the Craneridge Homeowners Association used the information from the inventory survey and management recommendations to submit proposals focused on invasive species removal.
+In 2022, the Crew removed invasive shrubs alongside members of the Craneridge community who were interested in learning more about Best Management Practices.
+The work was carried out in the shared spaces of the community, and homeowners could then use what they learned to remove invasive species on their own properties.
 In 2023, the Crew carried out follow up treatment of invasive shrubs and implemented Phragmites removal.
 The multi-year project allowed the Crew to collect post-treatment monitoring data to assess success on site.

 Franklin Gulf County Park – Hemlock Woolly Adelgid Survey and Site Assessment